 A convex polyhedron is said to be semiregular if its faces have a similar arrangement of nonintersecting regular plane convex polygons of two or more different types about each vertex.
 These solids, of which there are 13 different kinds, are commonly called the Archimedean solids.
 A dual of a polyhedron is another polyhedron in which faces and vertices occupy complementary locations.
 The duals of the Archimedean solids are known as the Catalan solids.
 A quasiregular polyhedron is the solid region interior to two dual regular polyhedra; only two exist: the cuboctahedron and the icoidodecahedron.
-There are also infinite families of prisms and antiprisms.
+There are also infinite families of prisms and antiprisms, which, like the Archimedean solids, are conisdered to be semiregular if all their faces are regular polygons.
 In total there are 92 convex polyhedra with regular polygonal faces (and not necessary equivalent vertices); these are the Johnson solids.

-The oldest known examples of manmade polyhedra were found on the islands of northeastern Scotland and date back to Neolithic times, between 2000 and 3000 BC.
+The oldest known examples of human-made polyhedra were found on the islands of northeastern Scotland and date back to Neolithic times, between 2000 and 3000 BC.
 These stone figures are about two inches in diameter and many are carved into rounded forms of regular polyhedra.
 Examples including cubical, tetrahedral, octahedral, and dodecahedral forms, one which is the dual of the pentagonal prism, are on display in the Museum of Scotland and in Oxford's Ashmolean Museum.

 Related category SOLIDS AND SURFACES